Harsh-Topi/Harsh-Topi/README.md

 # :wave: Hello.

 I'm **Harsh**, a student at the University of Guelph and an aspiring Software Developer.
-I have experience working in **Web and Mobile development** from the projects I'm working on, however, I **always have enthusiasm towards learning new things**, as I continue on my journey to find my footing in the broad field of Software Development.

 #### Currently open to all opportunities.
 Contact me!
 [![Linkedin Badge](https://img.shields.io/badge/-htopiwala-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/htopiwala/)](https://www.linkedin.com/in/htopiwala/)